SeunginLyu/SoftSys-daalloc/reports/report.md

 int shvec_free(int id);
 ```

+These four functions are all you need to use shvectors to store data.

+Internally, if it needs to write past the current size, `shvec_set()` calls `shvec_append()` to pad the array with 0s and increment `size`. `shvec_append()` checks if it has reached `max_size` and calls `shvec_expand()` (which resizes the shvector) if necessary.

 #### Design Decisions
 We designed the api to address shvectors with a unique id (which increments from 0).
 We hold all shvectors in an array, and the id corresponds to the index of the shvector in that array.

 There are a few advantages to this approach, mainly that it was easy to implement.
-It hides the actual data from the rest of the application, forcing programmers to use the api, and it keeps track of the memory locations internally, so memory can never be lost.
+It hides the data location from the rest of the application, forcing programmers to use the api, and it keeps track of the memory locations internally, so memory can never be lost.

-There are two main disadvantages to this approach, there are a limited number of shvectors the application can use, and it must pre-allocate memory for all shvectors.
+There are two main disadvantages to this approach.
+There are a limited number of shvectors the application can use, and it must pre-allocate memory for all shvectors.
 Fortunately each shvector is only 16 bytes, so allocating 128 shvectors consumes 'only' 2kB of memory.
 The better way to do this would be to use a root shvector to hold all other shvectors, which would address both problems but add complexity to the library.

 Another way we considered addressing new shvectors was to allocate memory for each shvector independently, and then refer to it by its memory address.
 The disadvantage to this is that we would have to change the api from using `int id` to `long id`.
 We would also expose the data to the programmers, which might make them misuse the library and be sad if we introduce breaking changes internally.

+#### Outcome

 ## Shmalloc: